Cristiano Ronaldo would have made La Liga more difficult for Barcelona, says Semedo | Goal.com

 Ronaldo, meanwhile, scored a hat-trick to lead Juve past Atletico Madrid and into the Champions League quarter-finals.

-Speaking about his Portugal teammate and Madrid, Semedo believes his absence has been felt to a considerable degree.
+Speaking about Ronaldo, Semedo believes his absence has been felt to a considerable degree by both Madrid and La Liga.

 "Real Madrid have noticed his absence a lot," Semedo told Portuguese TV channel SIC.